akshitbansal-1/code-snippets/README.md

 # code-snippets
-This is a repository for code snippets
+This is a repository for code snippets.
+There are multiple branches for different code snippets.
+Go to specific branch.